emikode/QuestionSort-Teacher-Test-Tool/README.md

 To use QuestionSort, you have to insert the answers in the "MasterKey.qsrt" file, located in the same directory as the binary file.

-### Answers and the multiple-choice question within it (if there are any) will be automatically shuffled.
+### Answers and the multiple-choice questions within it (if there are any) will be automatically shuffled.

 ---